Apartheid: Coloured classification

 The population was classified into four groups: African, White, Indian, and Coloured (capitalised to denote their legal definitions in South African law).
 The Coloured group included people regarded as being of mixed descent, including of Bantu, Khoisan, European and Malay ancestry.
 Many were descended from slaves, or indentured workers, who had been brought to South Africa from India, Sri Lanka, Madagascar, and China.

 The Population Registration Act, (Act 30 of 1950), defined South Africans as belonging to one of three races: White, Black or Coloured.
-People of Indian ancestry were considered Coloured under this act.
 Appearance, social acceptance and descent were used to determine the qualification of an individual into one of the three categories.
 A white person was described by the act as one whose parents were both white and possessed the "habits, speech, education, deportment and demeanour" of a white person.
 Blacks were defined by the act as belonging to an African race or tribe.
-Lastly, Coloureds were those who could not be classified as black or white.
+Lastly, Coloureds were those who could not be classified as black or white, including those of Indian ancestry.

 The apartheid bureaucracy devised complex (and often arbitrary) criteria at the time that the Population Registration Act was implemented to determine who was Coloured.
 Minor officials would administer tests to determine if someone should be categorised either Coloured or White, or if another person should be categorised either Coloured or Black.
 The tests included the pencil test, in which a pencil was shoved into the subjects' curly hair and the subjects made to shake their head.
 If the pencil stuck they were deemed to be Black; if dislodged they were pronounced Coloured.
 Other tests involved examining the shapes of jaw lines and buttocks and pinching people to see what language they would say "Ouch" in.
 As a result of these tests, different members of the same family found themselves in different race groups.
 Further tests determined membership of the various sub-racial groups of the Coloureds.